 I can stand right under those posters and have kids look at the step of the scientific method that we are discussing!
 We use these all the time!

 This is my second favorite bulletin board.
 I love that it is so simple.
 The middle word was just one I projected from my computer in a silly font (recognize Jokerman, anyone) and then I cut out the letters.

 Science can be extremely specialized.
-Who knew there could be a scientist that only studies reptiles?
+Who knew there could be a scientist who only studies reptiles?

-This set makes a great display for above the board wall space!
+This set makes a great display for blank wall space!